 “That is enough, guardian.”
 The hound was at his side again, those slate-grey eyes colder now.

 Tricia’s smile wavered.
 It was a miniscule thing, the slight tick of her cheek that set the dark scar to twitching.
 She opened her mouth, clearly wanting to say more, then closed it without a word.

 Dylan steeled himself.
 One of them would have to say it before he left and if she wasn’t going to… “Goodbye, Mother.”

 Her eyes closed.
 The wry smile that often accompanied him speaking the word twitched her lips.
-She nodded and although she spoke too softly for him to hear, he could make out two words.
+She nodded and although she spoke too softly for him to hear, her lips spoke two very distinct words.
 “My son.”

 His stomach quivered, clenching with an inexplicable urge to expel his breakfast.
-A strong desire to pull free of the woman’s grasp and fling himself at his guardian’s feet welled within.
+A strong desire to pull free of the hound’s grasp and fling himself at his guardian’s feet welled within.
 You wanted this, he sharply reminded himself.
-From the first time he’d shown an aptitude for combat, he’s wanted nothing more to leave.
+From the first time he’d shown an aptitude for combat, he’d wanted nothing more than to leave.

 His shuffling feet halted him beside the wagon.
 He placed a foot on the step, preparing to hoist himself into the seat next to the driver when a phlegm-rattling cough drew his gaze up to the man holding the reins.

 The driver shook his head and, glaring down his bulbous pink nose, jerked a thumb at the tray behind him.